itsnazarkhani/MelliMaharat/README.md

 Prerequisites:

-- .NET SDK (recommended latest stable 7+ or the version targeted by the solution)
+- .NET SDK (recommended latest stable 7+ or the version targeted by the solution (10))
-- Visual Studio 2022+ or VS Code with C# extensions
+- Visual Studio 2022+ or VS Code with C# DEV extensions
-- SQL Server or SQL Server Express / LocalDB to attach the `.mdf` file
+- SQL Server or SQL Server Express / LocalDB / Azure Data Studio to attach the `.mdf` file

 1. Open the solution

-   - Using Visual Studio: double-click `DataForge/DataForge.sln`.
+   - Using Visual Studio: double-click `DataForge/DataForge.slnx`.
-   - Using the CLI (PowerShell):
+   - Using the CLI (PowerShell or Bash/zsh):

 ```powershell
 cd "c:/Github/MelliMaharat/DataForge";